altruios/namshubettulpa/public/namshubettulpa/chapters/inside-the-unknown.md

 *Martha jumped back*
-~And that sensation of jumping back, of suddenly moving back spread~ ~It spread though her body, into her back, her limbs~ ~It drew into her arms right into her clutched hands holding the covers~ ~The covers of the motel bed. ~
+~And that sensation of jumping back, of suddenly moving back spread~ ~It spread though her body, into her back, her limbs~ ~It drew into her arms, into her clutched hands holding the covers~ ~The covers of the motel bed~
 *She was panting*
 ~She realized she was on her back - staring at the popcorn ceiling~ ~Suddenly ejected from her dream~